lucy-sha512/archethic-docs/docs/learn/ecosystem.md

 ### Open enhancements

-We are an open-source and decentralized protocol which decision involves community votes and suggestions.
+We are an open-source and decentralized protocol in which decision involves community votes and suggestions.

-In that sense, we have created **Archethic Improvement Proposals (AEIPs)** to offer opportunity to contribute in the project by proposing technical, informational and process-based enhancements.
+In that sense, we have created **Archethic Improvement Proposals (AEIPs)** to offer the opportunity to contribute to the project by proposing technical, informational, and process-based enhancements.

 If you are interested, please take on the [AEIP repository](https://github.com/archethic-foundation/aeip)